frederic-perez/AmE-dictionary/data/idioms.md

 __as you please__
 __ascribe (something) to (something)__ To attribute something to a person or source. _The cause of the accident was ascribed to human error._
 __ask (one) over__
-__ask for the moon__ To ask for too much, to want something that is not possible.
+__ask for the moon__ :two: To ask for too much, to want something that is not possible.
 __ask for trouble__
 __at (long) last__ :three: Finally.
 Typically said after a long period. _My husband returns from his trip today at last—I’ve missed him so much!_
 __at (one’s) beck and call__ Completely compliant or obedient to another person; catering to one’s every need.
 The phrase has a negative connotation.
 Ready to obey someone’s orders instantly; subject to someone’s slightest whim. _Do you really think I’ll do anything you say?
 I’m not at your beck and call!_